eljefe303030/Melius/THP/ReadMe.md

 **Q. Can I use a controller?**

-A. Yes, see [these instructions](https://github.com/eljefe303030/Melius/blob/96dc3f04f50b2083981c5843a8321bb02447f8fd/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) on how to bind any additional key commands, such as the reload key `R`.
+A. Yes, see [these instructions](https://github.com/eljefe303030/Melius/blob/96dc3f04f50b2083981c5843a8321bb02447f8fd/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) on how to bind any additional key commands.
 [Bhaeron has created an Xbox layout you can use.](https://docs.google.com/document/d/1Mg7zZY-9JD-BvFoFrVThjib2StEkkkxGMcHwZ_1NZ60/edit?tab=t.0)

 **Q. Does this work on Linux**